Troubleshoot Microsoft Entra authentication strength

-This topic covers errors you might see when you use Azure Active Directory (Azure AD) authentication strength and how to resolve them.
+This topic covers errors you might see when you use Microsoft Entra authentication strength and how to resolve them.

 A user is asked to sign in with another method, but they don't see a method they expect